cklit/smartbeogram/README.md

 But what if you ALSO could voice-control your BeoGram turntable?

+_NOTE: This code also enables simple HTTP GET control_

 # How-to
 In this guide we describe how to accomplish this with a cheap NodeMCU board and a few components.